jm18457/aws-certified-developer-associate-notes/README.md

 - **CodeBuild:** AWS Managed build service (alternative to Jenkins).
 Build instructions can be set in buildspec.yml file.
 Can be defined in CodePipeline and CodeBuild.
 - **buildspec.yml:** Must be root directory of your code.
 Define environment variables.
 Phases (install, pre build, build, post build).
 Outputs artifacts.
 Can use cache for build speedup.
 - **CodeBuild VPC:** By default not in same VPC.
 You need to specify VPC config.
 Example: integration testing on database.
+- **CodeBuild output encryption:** Can use KMS to encrypt output artifacts.
 - **CodeDeploy:** EC2 polling CodeDeploy.
 CodeDeploy sends appspec.yml.
 Application is pulled from S3 or github.
 EC2 run deployment instructions.
+- **CodeDeploy deployment groups:** Contains settings and configuration used during the deployment.
+For Ec2 is contains a list of Ec2 instances.
+- **Deployment options (Ec2):** In-place (all existing instances stopped, then new deployed), blue/green
+- **CodeDeploy rollback:** Redeploy previously deployed version of the application as new deployment.
+Rollback first tries to remove all files initiated by deployment on failed instances.
+- **Blue / Green ECS:** From old task to updated task in same service.
+Can specify either canary or linear shift.
+- **Blue / Green EC2:** Using ELB, new instances are registered old deregistered.
+- **Blue / Green Lambda:** Versions, all are blue green.
 - **appspec.yml:** File section, hooks.
 - **CodeDeploy Agent:** Needs to be run on EC2 machines.
 - **Artifacts:** Are end results of stages.
 Each stage outputs artifacts and those artifacts are then input into new stage.
 Using S3.
 - **CodeStart:** Integrated solution that groups all above (codecommit, cicd etc.)
+- **CodeBuild error:** You can run codebuild locally to debug errors.

 ## Security & Encryption